-- In the Full Validation phase the applicant is required to inform the Panel of any changes to the delivery, setting, content or personnel associated with the course.
-This is to be carried out through the submission of the Annual Monitoring Form (on COSCA website), to be returned completed to the COSCA office with renewal of annual membership.
-It is the organisation/agency's responsibility to ensure that the Annual Monitoring Form is forwarded to the COSCA office. - 2.
-During the period of Full Validation the course provider must: - Continue in Organisational Membership of COSCA - > Ensure that one member of the core training team is COSCA accredited and - that all other trainers are working towards COSCA accreditation as a trainer - Continue to comply with guidelines and procedures for validation - Demonstrate that the trainers are actively engaged in self development and networking with other course providers by attendance at COSCA's Annual Trainers Event or similar - Submit the COSCA Annual Monitoring Form.
+- 1. During the period of Full Validation, the course provider must: - Continue in Organisational Membership of COSCA - Ensure that one member of the core training team is COSCA accredited as a trainer at Diploma level and that all other trainers are approved as non-accredited trainers and working towards COSCA accreditation as a trainer - Continue to comply with guidelines and procedures for validation - Inform COSCA of any changes to the delivery process and course content, through the 'Change to Existing Delivery' process - Demonstrate that the trainers are actively engaged in self-development and networking with other course providers by attendance at COSCA's Annual Trainers Event or similar - Submit the COSCA Annual Monitoring Form.

-If the above requirements are not complied with, COSCA will carry out a quality assurance visit to the course, the cost of which will be borne by the applicant
+If the above requirements are not complied with, COSCA may carry out a quality assurance visit to the course, the cost of which will be borne by the applicant

-- 3. During the period of Full Validation the course provider must: - Submit COSCA's Annual Monitoring Form (available from www.cosca.org.uk)
+- 2. During the period of Full Validation, the course provider must: - Submit COSCA's Annual Monitoring Form